Vivekraj2406006/Life_byte/README.md

 Presentation:

-We are aiming to build a <b>healthcare promotion website<b>, which would make the "medical documents stacking" and "physician consulation" robust and freely accessible for anyone, anywhere.
+We are aiming to build a <b>healthcare promotion website</b>, which would make the "medical documents stacking" and "physician consulation" robust and freely accessible for anyone, anywhere.

 The <a href="index.html">index.html</a> file is the website's homepage.
 Also, these are the <a href="style.css">CSS</a> and <a href="script.js">JavaScript</a> files for the home page.